 Degrees Conferred at North Central Michigan College

 Associate of Arts (AA): A degree designed to transfer to a four-year college or university by delivering typical freshman and sophomore year general education coursework.
 An AA degree is not awarded in a specific subject area, but its foundational courses allow the student to major in a subject area in his/her junior year.
-We do have concentrations within the AA degree, currently offering a concentrations in Environmental and Sustainability Studies and Early Childhood Education.
+North Central is currently offering Associate of Arts concentrations in Arts, Business, Communication, Criminal Justice, Early Childhood Education, Environmental and Sustainability Studies, Psychology, Public Health and Social Work.

 (Program Code: 300)

 Associate of Science (AS): A degree similar to the AA degree, but with a strong emphasis on the natural sciences and mathematics.
 It is designed for the student who will transfer to a four-year college or university to pursue studies of a scientific nature.
 North Central is currently offering an Associate of Science concentration in Biology, Exercise Science and Mechanical Engineering.

 Associate of Applied Science (AAS): A degree designed for the student who plans to pursue a career or advance his/her career immediately upon graduation.
 Students planning to pursue a bachelorʼs degree using the AAS as a foundation should carefully choose their coursework with an advisor to maximize transferability.
 The AAS degree is awarded in specific areas of expertise, e.g., the AAS in Business Management and Nursing.

 Associate of General Studies (AGS): A degree designed for the student wishing flexibility in defining specific educational objectives.
 It can accommodate the student who plans to transfer as well as one who wishes to pursue a career immediately upon graduation.
 The AGS degree is not awarded in a specific subject area.